Calderdale Council

-Calderdale Metropolitan Borough Council, also known as Calderdale Council, is the local authority for the Metropolitan Borough of Calderdale in West Yorkshire, England.
+Calderdale Council, also known as Calderdale Metropolitan Borough Council, is the local authority for the Metropolitan Borough of Calderdale in West Yorkshire, England.
 It is a metropolitan borough council and provides the majority of local government services in the borough.
 Since 2014 the council has been a constituent member of the West Yorkshire Combined Authority.

-The council has been under Labour majority control since 2019.
+The council has been under Reform UK majority control since 2026.
 It is based at Halifax Town Hall.

 History

 The metropolitan district of Calderdale was created on 1 April 1974 under the Local Government Act 1972.
 It covered the area of eight former districts and part of a ninth, which were all abolished at the same time: